MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 Setting this parameter provides the ability to configure call redirection capabilities on Teams Phones.

 Valid options are:
-- Enabled: When set to Enabled users will have the ability to redirect received calls.
+- Enabled: Users will have the ability to redirect received calls.
-- Disabled: When set to Disabled the user will not have such ability.
+- Disabled: User will not have such ability.
 - UserOverride: The UserOverride option is not available for use.
 There's no UX implemented for its management.

 ```yaml